You are not investing in a consumer goods company. Consumer products are how we launch, but the opportunity is in materials.

-Steel accounts for 7–8% of global emissions.
-Textiles account for another 8–10%.
-Sustainable alternatives exist for both, but they struggle commercially because demand is unproven.
-We are building that demand through products people genuinely want — high-end knives forged from green steel, and clothing made from sustainable fabrics — then scaling the materials business behind them.
+Steel accounts for 7–8% of global emissions, and there are many other carbon-intensive industries (cement, aluminium, chemicals) that require materials science innovation to decarbonise.
+Sustainable alternatives exist, but they struggle commercially because demand is unproven.
+We are building that demand through products people genuinely want, starting with high-end knives forged from green steel, then scaling the materials business behind them.

 Green steel knives.
 Premium products that prove demand for sustainable materials.

 Knives are high-value, high-touch, and make the quality of green steel tangible.
 Every sale is a signal to producers that the market is real.
-The green steel market is technically ready but commercially unproven — we are building the proof.
+The green steel market is technically ready but commercially unproven, and we are building the proof.

 Knives are where we start.
 They are not where we stop.

-Green steel is a $400B+ market that is technically ready but commercially unproven.
-Beyond steel, sustainable textiles sit within a $1.7T global apparel industry with the same demand gap.
-We want to contribute to the shift toward sustainable materials across multiple categories — not just sell products.
+Green steel sits within a $400B+ market that is technically ready but commercially unproven.
+Beyond steel, cement, aluminium, and chemicals face the same challenge: sustainable alternatives exist but lack the commercial demand to scale.
+We want to contribute to the shift toward sustainable materials across multiple categories, not just sell products.

 Products build demand.
-Demand justifies producer investment.
-Over time, we see a path from consumer goods into materials — sourcing, partnerships, and a role in how green steel scales first, then sustainable fabrics.
+Demand justifies investment.
+Over time, we see a path from consumer goods into materials: in-house production, partnerships, and a role in how sustainable materials scale commercially.

 Products prove the market.
 Materials are the endgame.